Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 That intermediate `HPC` ray field is fully determined by FITS/WCS and the observer geometry.

-For testing purposes, the validator models this `HPC` sampling map over a bounded rendered `HPC` screen domain and compares it directly against Astropy.
+The Python validator models this `HPC` sampling map over a bounded rendered `HPC` screen domain and compares it against Astropy.

 Measured `HPC` validation results: